Brick polytopes of spherical subword complexes and generalized associahedra: Further combinatorial and geometric properties

 \section{Further combinatorial and geometric properties}

-In this section, we consider further relevant properties of the brick polytope~$\brickPolytope(\sq{Q})$.
-We first define a surjective map~$\projectionMap$ from the Coxeter group~$W$ to the facets of the subword complex~$\subwordComplex(\sq{Q})$.
-Using this map, we relate the normal fan of~$\brickPolytope(\sq{Q})$ to the Coxeter fan, and the graph of~$\brickPolytope(\sq{Q})$ to the weak order.
+In this section, we consider further relevant properties of the brick polytope~$\brickPolytope(\Q)$.
+We first define a surjective map~$\projectionMap$ from the Coxeter group~$W$ to the facets of the subword complex~$\subwordComplex(\Q)$.
+Using this map, we connect the normal fan of~$\brickPolytope(\Q)$ to the Coxeter fan, and the graph of~$\brickPolytope(\Q)$ to the Hasse diagram of the weak order.
 We then study some properties of the fibers of~$\projectionMap$ with respect to the weak order.
-We also describe a canonical spanning tree of the graph of~$\brickPolytope(\sq{Q})$ which can be used to efficiently compute the brick vectors of all facets of~$\subwordComplex(\sq{Q})$.
-Finally, we decompose~$\brickPolytope(\sq{Q})$ into a Minkowski sum of $W$-matroid polytopes.
-Again, although most of the results presented in this section seem to have natural extensions to non-realizing words, their current presentation considers only realizing words~$\sq{Q} \in \fR$.
+Finally, we decompose~$\brickPolytope(\Q)$ into a Minkowski sum of $W$-matroid polytopes.
+Again, although most of the results presented in this section seem to have natural extensions to all spherical subword complexes (see Section~\ref{sec:rootdependent}), our current presentation only considers the root independent situation.